 The District's mission is to provide the best possible water and sewer services to District customers in a cost efficient manner, and in a way that contributes to protecting Lake Whatcom's water quality.
-The mission is achieved through continual pursuit of the following goals:
+The mission is achieved through continual pursuit of the following principles:

-- To provide safe and reliable drinking water with sufficient capacity to meet fire flow requirements and sewage collection to District customers. - To establish connection charges and utility rates necessary to maintain the District's financial viability. - To protect the natural resources within the Lake Whatcom watershed through cooperative efforts with other community and governmental organizations. - To be recognized as an outstanding public utility that is responsive to the diverse expectations of its customers.
+- 1. Provide safe and reliable drinking water with sufficient capacity to meet fire flow requirements and sewage collection to District customers. - 2.
+Establish connection charges and utility rates necessary to maintain the District's financial viability. - 3.
+Protect the natural resources within the Lake Whatcom watershed through cooperative efforts with other community and governmental organizations. - 4.
+Be recognized as an outstanding public utility that is responsive to the diverse expectations of its customers. - 5.
+Maintain the District's facilities through effective planning, prevention, and corrective maintenance practices.

-- To maintain the District's facilities through effective planning, prevention, and corrective maintenance practices. - To provide sewer and water service to those portions of the District as may reasonably be served. - To have an organization environment that is responsive to customer needs, promotes teamwork and a safe work environment, and allows all people to achieve their full potential.
+- 6. Provide sewer and water service to those portions of the District as may reasonably be served. - 7.
+Have an organization environment that is responsive to customer needs, promotes teamwork and a safe work environment, and allows all people to achieve their full potential.